 Google Cloud Platform (GCP) offers a great alternative to Amazon Web Services (AWS) and Microsoft Azure.
-In case you use Google Products extensively at work, such as Google Workspace, moving to GCP may be a natural choice too.
+If you use Google Products extensively at work, such as Google Workspace, moving to GCP may be a natural choice.

 Perhaps you already use GCP with AWS, Azure, or another cloud provider as part of your hybrid cloud strategy.
 But maybe you struggle to manage GCP costs, monitor security and compliance, and observe performance.

-This guide will cover how you can more effectively monitor your Google Cloud — and the best GCP monitoring tools available today.
+This guide will cover how to monitor your Google Cloud — and the best GCP monitoring tools available today.

 Why Use Google Cloud?
 (Vs. Its Competitors)